August 2023: Evie Lunn speaks to Lars Seier Cristensen about the challenges posed by the metaverse and solutions for safe and secure explorations

 Twitter claimed its crown as the undisputed king of social media for crisis communication last week, through a single line uttered in a press briefing in a soon-to-be demolished building in London, UK, writes Lorraine Homer.

 Paul Somerville of Risk Frontiers examines the earthquake off Sumatra, Indonesia in early March, and looks at the breakup of the Australia – India Plate.
-On March 2, 2016, an Mw 7.8 earthquake occurred in oceanic lithosphere approximately 600 km to the s

 In an interview at the end of January, Europol brought attention to another very tragic aspect of the refugee crisis in Europe crisis, namely the disappearance of almost 10,000 unaccompanied children over the past two years after their arrival in Europe,